'The Great' fans "in mourning" as series is cancelled by Hulu after three seasons

 Several key characters were killed off in the third season, which received more accolades and positive reviews than the previous two seasons.

-The Great seasons 1-3 are available to stream via Starzplay on Amazon Prime Video in the UK.
+The Great seasons 1-3 are available to stream via LIONSGATE+ on Amazon Prime Video in the UK.